 - Join us for the NC Higher Ed Digital Accessibility Collaborative’s free inaugural accessibility conference on June 10th, focusing on the basics of digital accessibility.
 This free conference is open to staff, faculty, and students.
 The schedule and registration information are available on the conference website.

 - Some people engage with the web by using a type of assistive technology called screen readers to get audio and/or braille feedback.
 Consider testing out a screen reader’s output to better understand how this particular type of assistive technology works and is impacted by inaccessible web features.
 (Windows and Mac computers have built-in screen readers you can try.
 Turn on Windows Narrator by using Win+CTRL+Enter.
 Or Enable Mac’s VoiceOver using ⌘+F5.)

-- Sign up for the PDC Class “Introduction to Captioning: make your videos more accessible and get your audience more engaged with captions.”
-You can learn more about the captioning class and register on the PDC.
+Sign up for our “Introduction to Captioning class: make your videos more accessible and get your audience more engaged with captions.”
+You can learn more about the captioning class and register in Workday Learning.

 - Try out this Accessibility Maze from Ryerson University for a fun way to learn about web accessibility barriers and how to make websites more accessible for everyone.

 - Make your virtual events accessible so that everyone can participate equally.
 Check out the resource for Improving Accessibility and Inclusion in Virtual Spaces.